mongodb/mongo-python-driver/doc/examples/requests.rst

 :meth:`~pymongo.collection.Collection.update` operations with ``safe=False``,
 and still be certain the next :meth:`~pymongo.collection.Collection.count` or :meth:`~pymongo.collection.Collection.count` is executed on the server after the inserts complete.
-This is called "read-your-own-writes consistency."
+This is called "read-your-writes consistency."
-(Another way to guarantee ordering is to pass ``safe=True`` to `insert`, with the additional advantage that errors on the server will be reported to the client.)
+(Another way to guarantee ordering is to pass ``safe=True`` to `insert` and `update`.
+This ensures your code will block until the write has completed, with the additional advantage that errors on the server will be reported to the client.)

 By default, PyMongo starts a request for each thread when the thread first runs an operation on MongoDB.
-This guarantees read-your-own-writes consistency.
+This guarantees read-your-writes consistency.
 Within a request, the thread will continue to use the same socket exclusively, and no other thread will use this socket, until the thread calls :meth:`~pymongo.connection.Connection.end_request` or it terminates.
 At that point, the socket is returned to the connection pool for use by other threads.

-When to Turn Off auto_start_request
+When to turn off auto_start_request
 -----------------------------------

 If your application has many threads running simultaneously, but those threads